Zinc in Breast Milk

 Note: if the mother is deficient in zinc, correcting a zinc deficiency in the mother improves the quality of her breast milk.

-After 6 Months, Breast Milk Doesn’t Contain Enough Zinc
+When Breast Milk Doesn’t Contain Enough Zinc

 How Does Formula Compare to Breast Milk When It Comes to Zinc?